-Melinda Eliza creates sacred paintings for modern, spiritual women dissatisfied with domineering displays of toxic masculinity and false representations of womanhood.
+Melinda Eliza creates sacred paintings for modern, spiritual women.
 Her original and commissioned paintings connect to the strength and wisdom of the divine feminine and serves to mirror the inner truth and courage of the viewer.
 Every painting is a creative act of devotion – her artwork is more than canvas and paint, for when each brush stroke is a prayer, a sacred light shines.

 an interview with Melinda